FNeiva/w205-final-project/README.md

 5. After the application is started, it will collect application logs into the "logs" folder.

-6. To access the visualization interface, access http://<your AMI public hostname>:8050 on your browser. **Please note:** the script may often show that the application is available at an address like "http://ip-XXX-XX-XX-XX.ec2.internal:8050".
-However, accessing this address won't work.
-This is because AWS EC2 instances have more than one hostname, and the one presented is used only inside AWS internal network.
-To access your application, use the same public hostname you use to access your instance.
+6. To access the visualization interface, access the URL given by the start-up script in your browser.

 #### Stopping the application ####